President

 Role of the President

-The President, as Chairman of the Council, reports to the Council and is the guardian of the Council’s decision-making process.
+The President, as Chairperson of the Council, reports to the Council and is the guardian of the Council’s decision-making process.
 The President has responsibilities additional to those of other Council Members, particularly in relation to leadership, the conduct of Council meetings, the chairing of the Executive Board and engaging with stakeholders.

 Duties and responsibilities